 It starts with a hunch.
 Maybe your parents always forget to invite your significant other to dinner.
 Or, perhaps they don't ask about their job when you catch up over the phone.
-For whatever reason, you have the feeling that your family doesn't like your S.O., and they don't want to tell you.
+For whatever reason, you have the feeling that your family doesn't like your partner, and they don't want to tell you.

 On one hand, it's unfair to assume that your family dislikes your partner just because they don't grill you for details every time you talk.
-But, "if you keep bringing your S.O. up, and your audience still seems disinterested, something is up," Matt Lundquist, LCSW, a psychotherapist and couples therapist based in New York City, tells Refinery29.
+But, "if you keep bringing your partner up, and your audience still seems disinterested, something is up," Matt Lundquist, LCSW, a psychotherapist and couples therapist based in New York City, tells Refinery29.
 Even so, you may not want to come right out and ask them; Lundquist says to manage your expectations and consider your relationship with your family beyond how they relate to your S.O.

 He adds that, prior to broaching the subject, you should try to decide how much you'd care about their disapproval.
-For instance, would you be willing to hear them out if their issues were more with your S.O.'s personality, rather than how they treat you?
-Have you trusted their opinions in the past or have found their judgments to be unfair?
+For instance, would you be willing to hear them out if their issues were more with your partner's personality, rather than how they treat you?
+Have you trusted their opinions in the past or have you found their judgments to be unfair?
 Knowing where you stand ahead of time will help you prepare yourself for a potentially unpleasant answer.

 That way, if someone in your family does admit to disliking your partner, you already know whether to take their opinion with a grain of salt.
 If you generally value their opinions, and think they may have a reasonable concern, don't just leave the subject hanging there.
 Instead, Lundquist says, take this as opportunity to have an open, honest conversation: "You can either better understand their concerns, and make use of them in assessing the healthiness of the relationship, or you can help them better understand where you're coming from."